Note: The education section is still under construction and not yet finalized.

 Additionally, the cloud base crawling positive leaders that trail behind the incloud negative leaders can occasionally travel toward and connect with ground resulting in another +CG return stroke.

 Negative CG return strokes also occasionally occur during a horizontally extensive flashes, and surprisingly, we have observed it is the recoil leaders on the cloud base crawling positive leaders that tend to lead to these much less common -CG return strokes.
-Sometimes the positive leader channel path becomes so decayed that the negative end of a recoil leader will begin propagating outside and away from the previously formed channel path as a stepped negative leader propagating in virgin air.
+Sometimes the positive leader channel path becomes so decayed that the negative end of a recoil leader will begin propagating outside and away from the previously formed channel path.
 If it travels toward and connects with ground, a negative CG return stroke occurs and further extends the positive leader network from which it originated.